Gideon Hawley: French and Indian War

 The French and Indian War did not affect his mission until 1756, when he was forced to leave.
 He then went to Boston and joined the army as chaplain of Colonel Richard Gridley's regiment, and attempted after this campaign to return to the Iroquois mission, but the enterprise proved too hazardous.
-He spent the winter in West Springfield, Massachusetts and tried to rejoin his mission in the spring of 1757, but an outbreak of small pox there prevented him from returning.
+He spent the winter in West Springfield, Massachusetts, and tried to rejoin his mission in the spring of 1757, but an outbreak of small pox there prevented him from returning.
 The commissioners of the Society for propagating the gospel appointed him pastor of the Indian tribes at Mashpee, Massachusetts, where he was installed in April 1758 and remained as a missionary until his death in 1807.

 Reverend Timothy Dwight IV

-Timothy Dwight IV in his Travels in New England and New York, writes about his visit with Hawley on October 2, 1800 and his correspondence with him afterward.
+Timothy Dwight IV in his Travels in New England and New York, writes about his visit with Hawley on October 2, 1800, and his correspondence with him afterward.
 Dwight wrote that after dinner he went to Hawley's house to visit and had an interview, "more interesting than words can describe" with Hawley.
 Dwight had not seen Hawley since he was a young man of eighteen.
 Dwight writes; "this gentleman was a most intimate friend of my parents.
 From his youth he had sustained as amiable and unexceptionable a character as can perhaps be found among uninspired men".
-During this visit in 1800, Gideon's son James was on his death bed.
-Hawley wrote to Dwight on April 29, 1801 to tell him of the death of his son James, eight days after his visit.
-He wrote to Dwight again on September 21, 1802 and both letters are published in Dwight's work, published posthumously in London in 1823.
+During this visit in 1800, Gideon's son James was on his deathbed.
+Hawley wrote to Dwight on April 29, 1801, to tell him of the death of his son James, eight days after his visit.
+He wrote to Dwight again on September 21, 1802, and both letters are published in Dwight's work, published posthumously in London in 1823.